lassesofus/MLOPS-Exam-Project/reports/README.md

 >
 > Answer:

-We did use DVC for managing data and model weights in our project.
-DVC allowed us to track the different versions of our data and the changes that were made to it.
-However, in general our dataset stayed much the same.
-The main benefit came from the simple fact that it allowed members of the team to easily download the dataset and (share) model weights while keeping it of Github (where even a single saved model file is beyond the Github file size limit).
+In our project, we employed the use of DVC (Data Version Control) to manage and track the versions of our data and model weights.
+Additionally, DVC also provided the benefit of allowing team members to easily access and download the dataset, as well as share the model weights with one another, without the need to rely on Github.
+This was particularly useful as Github has a file size limit, and storing large data files or model weights directly on Github can be challenging.
+DVC provided an effective way for us to store, manage and share our data and model weights, which greatly improved the efficiency and collaboration within our team.

 ### Question 11